lhelwerd/expression-parser/README.md

 ## License

-The API wrapper library is licensed under the Apache 2.0 License.
+The expression parser library is licensed under the Apache 2.0 License.